tjfontaine/cloudnative/observability-and-analysis/telemetry/prometheus/application-metrics-with-prometheus.md

 Let's assume we have a simple HTTP API server application deployed on our cluster.
 Out of the box with Kubernetes, we get some visibility on how much resource its pod is consuming, and we can quickly access the stdout/stderr logs from the container with `kubectl logs -f <pod name>`.

-If we wanted to access these logs more easily, We could set up an EFK or ELK logging stack to pull those logs in to a central place.
+If we wanted to access these logs more easily, we could set up an EFK or ELK logging stack to pull those logs in to a central place.
 We could also configure this logging stack to aggregate some metrics around those log files, e.g. "Requests per minute."

 We might also want to find out just how much resource the pod's underlying node is using, which we could do with Prometheus.